 Flushing-Main St: New World Mall

-There’s a plethora of Asian restaurants in Flushing, but if you want to see the different types of Asian food that Flushing has to offer on one floor, head to the New World Mall.
+There are a plethora of Asian restaurants in Flushing, but if you want to see the different types of Asian food that Flushing has to offer on one floor, head to the New World Mall.
 Although the Chinatown in Flushing is not as crowded as the one in Manhattan, the food court as the New World Mall is.
 While there are some standard Korean and Japanese options, most of the vendors specialize in food from different regions of China.
 There are excellent dessert options as well.

 Fun fact: “The New World” is an X song that Pearl Jam sometimes plays live!